High energy bounds on wave operators: Introduction

 where $\pac{0}$ is the projection onto the subspace $\pac{0}\Hil$ of absolutely continuous spectrum of $H_0$.
 When these operators exist, they define isometries $\pac{0}\Hil\to\pac{1}\Hil$ that intertwine the absolutely continuous parts of $H_0$ and $H_1$ and can therefore be used to obtain information about $H_1$ based on information about $H_0$.
-This has many applications, in particular in quantum physics, where $H_0$ plays the role of a ``free'' Hamiltonian that can be investigated directly, and $H_1$ an ``interacting'', more complicated operator, that cannot be analysed directly.
-The wave operators are then used to characterise asymptotic properties of the dynamics given by the unitary group $e^{-itH_1}$ in terms of the ``free'' dynamics $e^{-itH_0}$.
+This has many applications, in particular in quantum physics, where $H_0$ plays the role of a ``free'' Hamiltonian that can be investigated directly, and $H_1$ an ``interacting'', more complicated operator, that cannot be analyzed directly.
+The wave operators are then used to characterize asymptotic properties of the dynamics given by the unitary group $e^{-itH_1}$ in terms of the ``free'' dynamics $e^{-itH_0}$.

-Whereas many classical theorems in the field concentrate on establishing conditions on~$H_0$ and~$H_1$ that ensure existence of the wave operators $\mopm(H_1,H_0)$ and $\mopm(H_0,H_1)$ (see the monographs \cite{Yafaev:general, Yafaev:analytic, ReedSimon:1979} for a thorough presentation of the subject), we are interested in more quantitative questions at high spectral values of the operators.
-Namely, one would expect that in typical situations $\mopm(H_1,H_0)$ approximates the identity on spectral subspaces for high spectral values.
+Many classical theorems in the field concentrate on establishing conditions on~$H_0$ and~$H_1$ that ensure existence of the wave operators $\mopm(H_1,H_0)$ and $\mopm(H_0,H_1)$ (see the monographs \cite{Yafaev:general, Yafaev:analytic, ReedSimon:1979} for a thorough presentation of the subject).
+In contrast, we are here interested in more quantitative questions at asymptotic spectral values $\lambda$ of the operators (meaning the limit $|\lambda|\to\infty$).
+Namely, one would expect that in typical situations $\mopm(H_1,H_0)$ approximates the identity on spectral subspaces for asymptotic spectral values.
+Borrowing terminology from applications to Hamiltonians, we also refer to this as the ``high energy'' behaviour.

-{ One indication for this is as follows: Consider the \emph{scattering operator} $S:=\mo_+(H_1,H_0)^\ast \mo_-(H_1,H_0)$, which commutes with $H_0$ and hence in a diagonalization of $H_0$ acts by multiplication with an operator-valued function $\lambda \mapsto S(\lambda)$, where $\lambda$ are the spectral values of $H_0$.
-In relevant examples, $(S(\lambda)-\idop)$ is of Hilbert-Schmidt class (``finite total cross section'' \cite{EnssSimon:crosssection}) and its Hilbert-Schmidt norm decays as $|\lambda| \to \infty$ \cite{Jensen:crosssection,SobolevYafaev:qcl}. }
+One indication for this is as follows: Consider the \emph{scattering operator} $S:=\mo_+(H_1,H_0)^\ast \mo_-(H_1,H_0)$, which commutes with $H_0$ and hence in a diagonalization of $H_0$ acts by multiplication with an operator-valued function $\lambda \mapsto S(\lambda)$, where $\lambda$ are the spectral values of $H_0$.
+In relevant examples, $S(\lambda)-\idop$ is of Hilbert-Schmidt class (``finite total cross section'' \cite{EnssSimon:crosssection}) and its Hilbert-Schmidt norm decays as $|\lambda| \to \infty$ \cite{Jensen:crosssection,SobolevYafaev:qcl}.
+Related results are also important in the context of the Aharanov-Bohm effect \cite{BallesterosWeder:2009}.